tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 “Step on it!”
 I cried.

 He turned the key.
 The engine sputtered once--then roared to life.
-The SUV shot backward down the gravel drive as the figures lurched forward, their movements jerky and wrong, like puppets with broken strings.
+The SUV shot backward down the gravel drive way as the figures lurched forward, their movements jerky and wrong, like puppets with broken strings.

 For a moment, I thought they’d follow us down the road.
 But as soon as the tires hit the street, the shapes stopped--frozen at the edge of the property, standing in the glare of the headlights.